jbcool17/jbencoding/autowatermark/README.md

 # SingleVideo Sequential Watermarker
 - processes a single video with sequential numbers placed randomly throughout video
-- Not yet fully operational - might run into a few bugs on different systems

 ## Requirements / Notes
 - moviepy